awsdocs/amazon-redshift-management-guide/doc_source/jdbc20-configuration-options.md

 This parameter is optional\.

+## AuthProfile<a name="jdbc20-authprofile-option"></a>
++ **Default Value** – None
++ **Data Type** – String

+The name of the authentication profile to use for connecting to Amazon Redshift\.

+This parameter is optional\.

 ## AutoCreate<a name="jdbc20-autocreate-option"></a>
 + **Default Value** – false
 + **Data Type** – Boolean

-This option specifies whether the driver causes a new user to be created when the specified user does not exist\.
+This option specifies whether the driver causes a new user to be created when the specified user doesn't exist\.

 This parameter is optional\.

 **true**
-If the user specified by either DbUser or UID does not exist, a new user with that name is created\.
+If the user specified by either `DBUser` or unique ID \(UID\) doesn't exist, a new user with that name is created\.

 **false**
-The driver does not cause new users to be created\.
-If the specified user does not exist, the authentication fails\.
+The driver doesn't cause new users to be created\.
+If the specified user doesn't exist, the authentication fails\.

 ## Client\_ID<a name="jdbc20-client_id-option"></a>
 + **Default Value** – None
 + **Data Type** – String

-The Client ID to use when authenticating the connection using the Azure AD service\.
+The client ID to use when authenticating the connection using the Azure AD service\.

 This parameter is required if authenticating through the Azure AD service\.